cpchalk/gpcheckx/README.md

 The option '-p' with no -s option requires the most time and memory of all.

+With the exception of the h93 calculation, the examples,
-All of the examples given here run with 1.5 GB of available memory and mostly have processing times of less than 3 or 4 hours on an average laptop.
+given here run with 2 GB of available memory and should each take less than 4 hours to run on an average laptop.